-Council is proposing to increase the level of waste education and initiatives offered in Waitaki by engaging a part-time resource either in-house on contract, or by offering additional funding to the Waitaki Resource Recovery Trust (WRRT) to do this on our behalf.
-We anticipate around \$20,000 (in addition to the \$25,000 allocated to the Enviroschools programme) will be available from our MfE levy funding to fund this resource.
+Council will increase the level of waste education and initiatives offered in Waitaki by engaging a part-time resource either in-house on contract, or by offering additional funding to the Waitaki Resource Recovery Trust (WRRT) to do this on our behalf (or a combination of both).
+This will be funded through a mix of MfE levy funding and rates.

-Council will consider two ways of engaging and managing this education resource.
-We may either;
+Council will consider three ways of engaging and managing this education resource.
+We will either;

-- Contract a person in-house on a fixed-term contract (using our MfE levy funding) who would be responsible for working collaboratively with both Council and WRRT; or - Provide additional funding to WRRT (using our MfE funding) to employ a part-time or full-time waste education person on a fixed term contract.
+- Contract a person in-house on a fixed-term contract (using our MfE levy funding) who would be responsible for working collaboratively with both Council and WRRT; or - Provide additional funding to WRRT (using our MfE funding) to employ a part-time or full-time waste education person on a fixed term contract; or - A combination of the above

-The resource would be responsible for planning, implementing and monitoring waste minimisation education and initiatives based on available levy and other funding and the WMMP goals and objectives.
+The resource will be responsible for planning, implementing and monitoring waste minimisation education and initiatives based on available levy and other funding and the WMMP goals and objectives.
 They would also be responsible for applying for other sources of funding for waste minimisation (eg keep NZ Beautiful, Glass Packaging Forum).
-Planning for education and initiatives would commence with an analysis of waste streams at the new Oamaru Refuse Transfer Station to determine where there are opportunities for further waste minimisation and diversion.
+Planning for education and initiatives will commence with an analysis of waste streams at the new Oamaru Refuse Transfer Station to determine where there are opportunities for further waste minimisation and diversion.